-Analyse_FFT_results.m: This Matlab program reads the input data file ('fftcore_data_in.txt'), the output result file ('fftcore_results.txt') from the testbench, calculates the expected results with the fft Matlab function and saves the Signal-to-Noise Ratio for each FFT/IFFT in a file (fftcore_SNR.txt).
+Analyse_FFT_results_Matlab.m : This Matlab program reads the output result file ('fftcore_results.txt') from the FFT core, calculates the expected results with the fft Matlab function and returns the Signal-to-Noise Ratio.
+The data used for the transform calculation by the Matlab fft function come from the FFT_test.m program.